Onkar-2803/Warmup-Task1/meetings/2023-10-29_UpdatingJS.md

 - Final Code was merged with main branch in CSE 210 Team 2 Organisation.

 ### 3. Future Changes
 - Code is to be modular.
 Unit testing is to be done.
 We are planning to use JEST for unit testing.
 Deploying the code.
+Code Documentation

 ## Action Items:
 1. Make the code Modular
 2. Do Unit Testing.
 3. Netlify for code deployment.
+4. Code Documentation.

 ---